xunafay/Quotient/ARCHITECTURE.md

 # Architecture

-This document outlines the architecture for a Flutter app that utilizes the BLoC pattern and Hive for local data persistence.
+This document outlines the architecture for a Flutter app that utilizes the BLoC pattern and Rust for local data persistence.

 ## Overview